gradikay/Volatility-75-is-a-scam/README.md

-# Volatility-75-is-a-scam
+# Volatility 75 is a scam

-Understanding Volatility 75 on Binary.com
+## Understanding the ins and outs of Volatility 75 on Binary.com / derive.com